Mode7Labs/raceway/causeway/README.md

 - Tutorial for each SDK

 **7. Production Readiness**
-- Rate limiting enforcement (config exists)
+- Harden authentication & rate limiting policies
-- Authentication (config exists, not enforced)
+- Sampling and backpressure strategies
-- Sampling strategies
+- Prometheus/metrics endpoint
-- Metrics and monitoring integration
+- Alerting and on-call integrations

 ### Nice to Have